 It’s fun to figure out what each structure, unit type, and hermit does.
 Even if it severely punishes you for not knowing what they do in the first place.
 There is also a lot of mounts that can be unlocked.
 Each one has different speeds, stamina, and abilities.
 For example, a stag that moves quickly in the forest and charms other deer to follow it.
 Or a Griffin that can knock back greed with a gust of wind.

 There is a lot of strategy and planning both in the moment and in advance hours later.
 There is also local and online co-op.
 The game plays exactly the same, but with two monarchs.
 The game only resets if both lose their crown.
 If one player loses it, the other can spend coins to forge them a new one.
 Having two players to cover twice as much ground and complete tasks is a definite advantage.
 You only play with those who have your explicit trust as its quite easy for someone to make your game fubar.

 The version I played also came with a free DLC titled Shogun (Which is also where the screenshots in this review are from).
 Shogun plays almost the exact same way as the base game but with an ancient far east aesthetic and a few mechanical differences.
-But regardless it’s a nice bonus.
+Regardless it’s a nice bonus.

 It’s a fun game with what I believe to be design flaws and a couple of nasty bugs.
 Its art style looks nice, but won’t appeal to everyone.
 The game is challenging and the co-op works well.
 It is a meaty game with a decent amount of content for the $20 price tag.

 Who should buy Kingdoms Two Crowns?
 People who enjoy minimalistic strategy, especially in co-op.
 Who shouldn’t?
 Folks who dislike retro graphics or have very little patience.

 You might also enjoy my review of Bad North.
 Another minimalistic strategy game!
 If you enjoy this content consider supporting it via my Creator Store or Kofi page!

 - Lots of strategy in a minimalistic form